-- Premeasured 3 and 4 meter chain and masking tape to measure and mark SPPB walking course.
+Premeasured 3 and 4 meter chainto measure walking course.

-- Stopwatch

-- Data Collection Forms
+Data Collection Forms

-- Medical release forms, if applicable
+Medical release forms, if applicable

-- Pens, pencils, cosmetic marker
+Pens, pencils, cosmetic marker

-- Snacks (cheese or peanut butter crackers, orange juice, hard candy, etc) - in case of participant has a hypoglycemic episode or is participating in blood draw.
+Snacks (cheese or peanut butter crackers, orange juice, hard candy, etc) - in case of participant has a hypoglycemic episode or is participating in blood draw.
 Snacks should be stored in a separate lunch bag from the rest of the supplies

-- Redi-Measure Distance Measuring Wheel and cones for 400 m walk (only if feasible)
+Redi-Measure Distance Measuring Wheel and cones at 6 and 12 months for 400 m walk (only if feasible)

-- Laptop computer

-- Accelerometer and belt

-- Spirometer, spirettes, and EasyOne adapter cable

-- MIP gauge and disposable mouthpieces

-DATA COLLECTION PRIORITIES FOR HOME VISITS (Table 8.3.)
+DATA COLLECTION PRIORITIES FOR HOME VISITS AT 6 AND 12 MONTHS (Table 8.3.)